AzizABG/music-genre-classification/README.md

 When a distance matrix is computed, we then apply k-nn algorithm to predict the genres

 ### Neural Nets
-We train Deep Neural Networks, Convolutional Neural Networks (CNN), and Recurrent Neural Networks with by using MFCCs and all the other features extracted from the audio files.
+We train Deep Neural Networks, Convolutional Neural Networks (CNN), and Recurrent Neural Networks with MFCCs and all the other features extracted from the audio files.

 ---